Maria Margaretha Kirch: Career, observations, and publications

 Maria and Gottfried worked together as a team.
 In typical guild fashion she advanced from her position as Arnold's apprentice, to become assistant to her husband.
 Her husband had studied astronomy at the University of Jena and had served as apprentice to Johannes Hevelius.
 At the academy she worked as his unofficial, but recognised assistant.
 Women's position in the sciences was akin to their position in the guilds, valued, but subordinate.
 Together they made observations and performed calculations to produce calendars and ephemerides.
 From 1697, the Kirchs also began recording weather information.
 Their data was used to produce calendars and almanacs and it was also very useful in navigation.
 The Academy of Sciences in Berlin handled sales of their calendars.

 During the first decade of her work at the academy as her husband's assistant, Kirch would observe the heavens, every evening starting at 9 p.m.
 During such a routine observation she discovered a comet.
-On 21 April, 1702, Kirch identified the so-called "Comet of 1702" (C/1702 H1).
+On 21 April 1702, Kirch identified the so-called "Comet of 1702" (C/1702 H1).
 Today there is no doubt about Kirch's priority in discovering C/1702 H1.
 However, at the time her husband was credited with the discovery.
 In his notes from that night her husband recorded:

-"Early in the morning (about 2:00 AM) the sky was clear and starry.
+Early in the morning (about 2:00 AM) the sky was clear and starry.
 Some nights before, I had observed a variable star and my wife (as I slept) wanted to find and see it for herself.
 In so doing, she found a comet in the sky.
 At which time she woke me, and I found that it was indeed a comet...
-I was surprised that I had not seen it the night before".
+I was surprised that I had not seen it the night before.

-While Kirsch was the first to identify the object as a comet, it had, unbeknownst to her, been independently sighted (but not properly identified) during the previous night by Italian astronomers Francesco Bianchini and Giacomo Filippo Maraldi.
+While Kirch was the first to identify the object as a comet, it had, unbeknownst to her, been independently sighted (but not properly identified) during the previous night by Italian astronomers Francesco Bianchini and Giacomo Filippo Maraldi.
 As a result, Bianchini and Maraldi were given official credit for the comet's discovery under primacy rules.

 Germany's only scientific journal at the time, Acta Eruditorum, was in Latin.
 Kirch's subsequent publications in her own name were all in German.
 At the time, her husband did not hold an independent chair at the academy and the Kirchs worked as a team on common problems.
 The couple observed the heavens together: he observed the north and she the south, making observations that a single person could not have conducted accurately.